 Risk reduction in respect of fire risks is not really possible, although the enforcement of building plan codes takes place and all building plans are scrutinised for fire safety requirements.
 Mountain and veld fires, fires in informal structures and dwellings form the general basis of fires in accordance with fire statistics.
-The Planning for Fire Services is included in a Fire Protection Plan that is submitted annually for consideration and approval by the Witzenberg Municipal Council.
+The Planning for Fire Services is included in a Fire Protection Plan that is submitted annually for consideration and improve reaction time.
+The municipality has started with the extension of this function to the western area (Wolseley and Tulbagh) and the eastern area (N'Duli).
+Full-time staff and Working on Fire firefighting personnel and equipment were relocated to Tulbagh and N'Duli for these purposes.
+A Manager Fire Services and Disaster Management and a Station Officer for Fire Safety and Fire Operations were appointed.
+The recent consultations with stakeholders at Op-die-Berg highlighted that there is a need to appoint firefighters and allocate equipment and vehicles to this area.

+approval by the Witzenberg Municipal Council.
 It must be noted that municipalities need to do planning and evaluate budgetary priorities from the wards in accordance with national and provincial strategic objectives.